GLOBAL MARKETS-World stocks index dips after breaking record, oil near 2-1/2-year high

 NEW YORK, Nov 7 (Reuters) - A global rally in stocks paused on Tuesday, halting a nine-day advance that had sent the most widely tracked index of world stock markets to record highs.

-Wall Street’s two broadest indexes dipped in U.S. trading, sending the MSCI 47-country ‘All World’ index down slightly after it had hit record highs above 500 points when Japan’s Nikkei notched its best level since 1992 and Germany’s DAX scored a record high.
+All three of Wall Street’s major indexes dipped in U.S. afternoon trading, sending the MSCI 47-country ‘All World’ index down slightly after it had hit record highs above 500 points after Japan’s Nikkei notched its best level since 1992 and Germany’s DAX scored a record high.
 The index is up nearly 20 percent for the year to date.

 “You’ve had almost a perfect backdrop for equities,” said Pictet Asset Management’s global strategist Luca Paolini.
 “You have acceleration in nominal growth, earnings are between 10-15 (percent higher) globally and whatever you look at is pretty much in double digits.”

-Financial stocks led the U.S. market lower, with the S&P 500 financial sector losing 1.3 percent, the largest decline of any sector.
-U.S. Treasury debt yields hit a two-week low.
+Financial stocks led the U.S. market lower, with the S&P 500 financial sector losing 1.2 percent, the largest decline of any sector.
+U.S. Treasury yields hit a two-week low.

-Oil prices fell slightly after posting the biggest rise in six weeks following a move by the Saudi crown prince to tighten his grip on power and crank up tensions between the kingdom and Iran.
+Oil prices fell slightly after posting the biggest rise in six weeks following the Saudi crown prince’s move to tighten his grip on power and crank up tensions between the kingdom and Iran.

 The dollar was also on the move amid signs of more change at the Federal Reserve, while President Donald Trump’s Republican party pushes ahead with its tax cut program.

-The Mexican peso lost 0.70 percent to 19.15 to the dollar .
-The Canadian dollar fell 0.54 percent versus the greenback at C$1.28 per dollar.
+The Mexican peso lost 0.83 percent to 19.17 pesos to the U.S. dollar.
+The Canadian dollar fell 0.61 percent versus the greenback at C$1.28 per dollar.

 Germany’s 10-year bond yields held near two-month lows at 0.338 percent after the European Central Bank firmed up its plans to reinvest the proceeds of its 2.5 trillion euro stimulus program.